Folklife Fair

 Music - 10:30am - 4:00pm - Featured in the stage area, each cultural group performs twice in rotation so stay a few hours and you will hear them all!

-Lamb Fest - 11:00am - 4:00pm (or until the food runs out!) - Choose scrumptious lamb dishes and other lunch treats created by top chefs and local restaurants.
-And, quench your thirst with water, soft drinks, beer and wine.
+Lamb Fest -11:00am - 4:00pm (or until the food runs out!) - Choose scrumptious lamb dishes and other lunch treats created by top chefs and local restaurants.
+And, quench your thirst at our bars.
 Visit our Lamb Fest page for more details!

 Presentations and Displays (throughout the day!) - Enjoy visiting the authentic sheep camps on display as well as booths and exhibits from the Idaho Rangeland Resources Commission, Idaho Wool Growers and the Western Landowners Alliance.
 In addition, don’t miss “Curly” and “Lambert” on leash from Hailey, Idaho’s Sky Ranch Miniature Horse & Donkey Rescue.